 There are key technologies required to allow an entanglement-based secure network to scale to more nodes and across larger distances.
 The technology that is needed for implementing an entanglement-based secure network must be able to generate, manipulate, transmit, store, and measure quantum information.
-To make full-scale, wide-area secure network deployments practical, the quantum and classical hardware and software technologies must be scalable, maintainable, sufficiently cost-effective, and efficient.
+To make full-scale, wide-area quantum network deployments practical, the quantum and classical hardware and software technologies must be scalable, maintainable, sufficiently cost-effective, and efficient.

 Free space optics

-Free space optics will play a key role in extending the entanglement-based secure network across very long distances.
+Free space optics will play a key role in extending the quantum network across very long distances.
 For example, using satellites and/or laser telescopes to communicate to a series of ground stations, which are geographically very far apart.
 Relative to optical fiber, free space channels can transmit quantum information over much longer distances because quantum signals experience much less attenuation and scattering losses in a free space link.
 Additionally, free space channels can be easily redirected to reach different geographic locations and mobile nodes.
 These factors make free space optics a much more attractive technology than, say, a chain of many quantum repeaters on a terrestrial fiber channel to make very distant connections.

 Photon sources and detectors

 As expected, the higher the quality of the network’s components, the greater distances and higher performance the network can achieve.
 Having high-efficiency photon sources and photon detectors will ensure that a sufficient number photons travel across the channel and arrive where needed, and then also detected on arrival with more efficiency.
-Higher-quality entanglement-based secure networking hardware also enables longer distances.
+Higher-quality quantum networking hardware also enables longer distances.
 This holds true for quantum memories (e.g. long storage time and retrieval efficiency), and also light-matter interfaces (e.g. for efficient transduction to/from the optical domain).

 Optimized protocols

 From the software perspective, optimized and efficient quantum and classical communication protocols enable higher entanglement generation rates, higher end-to-end entanglement fidelity, and longer distances between nodes.
 These protocols govern the behavior of the nodes.
 For example, such protocols will govern how resources in the network are managed, how and when nodes transmit and encode information, how and when they receive and decode information, and what actions to take depending on network events.
 Tuning protocols and using the resources of the network in an optimal manner will also make for higher and more equitable rates and fidelities across distances, users, and applications.
-Coordinating this complex “dance” in a large-scale entanglement-based secure network requires an innovative, sophisticated, and tightly-synchronized software and protocol stack.
+Coordinating this complex “dance” in a large-scale quantum network requires an innovative, sophisticated, and tightly-synchronized software and protocol stack.

 Quantum repeaters

-Quantum repeaters are a key technology in enabling entanglement-based secure networks at-scale.
+Quantum repeaters are a key technology in enabling entanglement-based quantum networks at-scale.
 The primary function of a quantum repeater in the near term is to conduct an operation called entanglement swapping, which essentially extends the physical distance of the entanglement.

 In the example above, there is an entanglement between Alice and a memory module in a repeater.
 And similarly, Bob is entangled with another memory module at a repeater.
 Once these entanglements have been established, the stored photons can be sent to a Bell state measurement station to perform the entanglement swapping operation.
 This extends the distance of the entanglement such that now Alice and Bob are directly entangled.

 Quantum repeaters are actively being commercially developed and will undergo an evolution over time, improving upon previous generations’ performance.
-Each new generation will become better at mitigating the two biggest hurdles in quantum networking: loss and noise.
+Each new generation will become better at mitigating the two biggest hurdles in entanglement-based networking: loss and noise.

-• First generation quantum repeaters:
+- First generation quantum repeaters:

 These are the repeaters outlined in the example above.
 They can conduct entanglement swapping operations in a heralded manner and it will be known if the swapping operation was successful or not.
 They may also have the ability to do some entanglement purification as well: purification (or sometimes called distillation) is a way to boost the fidelity of your usable entanglement, even as it’s being distributed via the repeaters.

-• Second generation quantum repeaters:
+- Second generation quantum repeaters:

 These quantum repeaters will show a tangible bandwidth increase, meaning they are better at the task of distributing entanglement at a higher rate and higher fidelity.
 In this generation, quantum error correcting codes are introduced.
 These repeaters will mature to have some quantum processing capabilities, i.e. to perform operations on these quantum states at the repeater.
 They will be able to run error-correcting codes to detect and correct for errors that may have occurred on the quantum state.

-• Third generation quantum repeaters:
+- Third generation quantum repeaters:

 This generation is a paradigm shift.
 In the first and second generations, there are only short distance entanglements, and the entanglements are sort of “glued” together via entanglement swapping, extending the distance of the entanglement.
 Third generation repeaters (sometimes called one-way repeaters) behave like a transport network, more akin to the classical networks of today.
 These repeaters are designed and built to physically transport data from point A to point B through a kind of feed-forward relay network.
 These operate at high rates, and instead of using single photons, it’s now possible to encode the quantum state in a higher-dimensional space using numerous photons, thus enabling the transport network paradigm.